-The program provides in-depth knowledge within both areas of specialization (K-12 Special Education and Early Childhood Special Education) as well as application of research to educational practice.
+The program provides in-depth knowledge within the K-12 specialization area, as well as application of research to educational practice.

 The core course studies component of the SPED master’s degree program enables students to interface a liberal arts perspective with rigorous, professional education training.

 The Master of Education in Special Education program candidates will: